CharmedSatyr/Photo_Gallery/README.md

-# Photo_Gallery
+# Photo Gallery

-A photo gallery written for PHP practice
+A photo gallery made for PHP practice.